GSA/GSAOpenSourceImplementation/pages/index.md

 #### Welcome!

-<p dir="ltr">This effort is brought to you by the GSA CTO's Office, GSA Digital Service.
-We believe in being "open first" with working to realize 100% open source code across the Agency.
-While we may be a little ways away from being fully 100% open source, we take pride in being the government (and industry) standard.</p>
+<p dir="ltr">We believe in being "open first" with working to realize 100% open source code across the Agency.
+While we may be a little ways away from being fully 100% open source, we take pride in being the government (and industry) standard for open sourcing.</p>

 <p dir="ltr">What we create is the people's code!
 Likewise, what we do should be transparent and available to the public.</p>